 Subscribe to our Newsletter to receive the latest updates on our content.
 By tapping the “Subscribe” button you will be redirected to subscription page.
 Subscription is free.

-The notice provides that the term of the Standing Committee shall be nine months with effect from 1 March 2021 although such term may be extended by the Cabinet Secretary through a gazette notice.
+The notice provides that the term of the Standing Committee shall be nine months with effect from 1 March 2021 although the Cabinet Secretary may extend such term through a gazette notice.

 The scope of the Standing Committee includes the following: